bento-video/bento/docs/dashboard-deployment-guide.md

 aws s3api list-buckets --query "Buckets[].Name"
 ```

-There will be a bucket with **bento-dev-videouploadbucket** in its name.
+There will be a bucket with **bento-prod-videouploadbucket** in its name.
 Use this bucket's full name for the value of *ENV START_BUCKET*.

-There will be a bucket with **bento-dev-processedvideosbucket** in its name.
+There will be a bucket with **bento-prod-processedvideosbucket** in its name.
 Use the full bucket name for the value of *ENV END_BUCKET*.

 3. `ENV RECORD_UPLOAD_LAMBDA`
 4. `ENV EXECUTOR_LAMBDA`